-The discovery of sugary syrup within Sugar Maple is lost to history with no written account of the exact point it might of originated.
-It is most likely that the tradition of drawing Maple Syrup stems from the Eastern Woodland Indians of North America.
+The discovery of sugary syrup within Sugar Maple is lost to history, with no written account of the exact point it might have originated.
+It is most likely that the tradition of drawing Maple Syrup stems from the Indigenous peoples of Eastern Woodland North America.

-The first European written account of Maple Syrup in North America dates to 1557 by André de Thevet, a French monk who observed Indians drawing sap from Maples.
-By the 1700's European settlers were fully involved in the production of and refining methods of creating a sweet thick syrup.
+The first European written account of Maple Syrup in North America dates back to 1557 by André de Thevet, a French monk who observed Indians drawing sap from Maples.
+By the 1700's Europeans were fully involved in the production of and refining methods of creating a sweet thick syrup.

 Maple Syrup is now a popular sweetener throughout the world with many different brands and levels of quality.
-Recently Canada has brought out a reviewed system of grading pure Maple Syrup to make it easier to buy syrup to ones taste.
+Recently, Canada brought out a reviewed system of grading pure Maple Syrup to make it easier to buy syrup to ones taste.
 The chart goes as such:

-- Grade A: Amber Colour with Rich Taste Grade
+Grade B: Amber Colour with Rich Taste Grade